chromium/chromium/components/README.md

         makes more sense.
 (In the so-far hypothetical case where it's conceptually Blink code that is shared by iOS, raise the question on chromium-dev@, where the right folks will see it).

+Note that the above list is meant to be exhaustive.
+A component should not be added just to separate it from other code in the same layer that is the only consumer; that can be done with strict DEPS or GN visibility rules.

 ## Guidelines for adding a new component